Betting Exchanges: The Curse of Disruptive Innovation.

-Throughout its short history, the betting exchange industry has been mired in controversy.
-The exchanges have come under heavy criticism from incumbent operators,sports body regulators and industry associations, and, at times, even their own customers.
-Ralph Topping of William Hill told an industry magazine in 2009 that Betfair was "a massive secret society where illegal gambling is taking place."
+From the outset, betting exchanges became mired in controversy.
+They came under heavy criticism from the incumbent operators, sports body regulators and industry associations, and, at times, even their own customers.
+Ralph Topping, the then CEO of traditional bookmaker William Hill, famously told an industry magazine in 2009 that Betfair was a massive secret society where illegal gambling is taking place.

-The ability to back and lay, in conjunction with low transaction and information costs, conspires to attract a heavier concentration of better informed, more financially focused bettors into the betting exchange marketplace.
+The ability to back and lay, in conjunction with low transaction and information costs, conspired to attract a heavier concentration of better informed, more financially focused bettors into the betting exchange space.
 These more informed bettors typically seek out opportunities to identify misperceptions of probability, so as to benefit by removing or mitigating it, their presence in the betting market thus contributing towards,for example, the erosion of the favourite-longshot bias.
-Moreover, the forced removal of the once dominant risk averse bookmakers from the betting market, or at least the erosion of their monopoly position, serves to contribute to the development of near perfect 100% books on almost every sporting event.
+Moreover, the forced removal of the once dominant risk averse bookmakers from the betting market, or at least the erosion of their monopoly position, served to contribute to the development of near perfect 100% books on many sporting events.

 Transparent markets - Transparency equals fair betting markets, because it ensures that all players in the market are provided with the same market information.
 In its purest form, a betting exchange, which covers horse racing, presents a system, where all private information about a horses chance is incorporated in the price; in addition to information pertaining to Jockey; track, trip, form etc....Punters are able to learn of each others information by observing prices, and they are, for the first time, able to change their actions according to the prices that they see (they can play or lay, and bet in-running).
 There will be instances, for example, where the price of one horse drifts badly before the start of a race, whilst that of another contracts; punters may decide to lay the first horse, because they have concluded that the change of price of the second, contains important adverse information about the chances of the first.
 Transparency also facilitates arbitrage across the betting market, thus ensuring that different prices do not obtain on different markets.
 Late money on the betting exchanges is found to be the most accurate prediction of true outcome probabilities and the greater the late odds movement in an entrant, the higher its probability of winning.
 Betting exchanges, with their dynamic live markets, reveal this information to the betting public; whereas in the case of parimutuel/Tote operators, last-minute changes in odds are not signalled to outsiders.

 Longshot Bias - Research into betting exchanges supports the notion that the longshot bias is positively related to the transaction costs faced by bettors in acquiring information concerning the true probabilities of runners in a horse race/sporting event.
 Markets that are characterised by lower transactions and information costs, have a tendency to be more informative, and punters trading those markets are provided with a more realistic assessment as to the chance of longshots.
-Accordingly, the favourite longshot bias is typically diminished, if not eroded - a situation that pertains in the horse racing betting markets available on Betfair.
+Accordingly, the favourite longshot bias is typically diminished, if not eroded - a situation that pertains in the horse racing betting markets that are available on Betfair, for, example.

 Low cost structure - The low cost structure of the trading system, ensures that transaction costs for traders are kept to a minimum.
 This ensures that the prices available on the betting exchanges are significantly better value,and more informative, than those on offer from the traditional bookmakers. (often upto 20% more competitive).

-Our analysis of outright betting on the 2006 World Cup revealed that Betfair's book on the top twelve teams in the betting market was betting to an over-round of 100.92 against an average over-round of 112 elsewhere.
+Our analysis of outright betting on the 2006 World Cup, for example, revealed that Betfair's book on the top twelve teams in the betting market was betting to an over-round of 100.92 against an average over-round of 112 elsewhere.

 Who are the betting exchanges?

-The robustness of Betfair's business model is demonstrated by the fact that since its formation,
+The robustness of the Betfair business model was demonstrated by the fact that since its formation,

-the company has continued to increase revenue growth month by month, despite facing fierce competition from other betting exchanges, many offering zero commission rates (Mansion betting exchange which opened in September 2004, offering zero commission, shut its doors in October 2007).
-Moreover, when Betfair introduced a premium charge on some of its super users In September 2008, the anticipated flight of liquidity to other exchanges simply did not materialise.
+the company continued to increase revenue growth month by month, despite facing severe competition from other betting exchanges, many offering zero commission rates (Mansion betting exchange which opened in September 2004, offering zero commission, shut its doors in October 2007).
+When Betfair introduced a premium charge on some of its super users in September 2008, the anticipated flight of liquidity to other exchanges simply did not materialise.

 There is also the simple fact that a new trader is more likely to see his order matched on the Betfair exchange, than on any other betting exchange, because of the high number of users already trading on it.
 Accordingly, there is also an inducement for all traders to send their trades to the Betfair betting exchange at the same time, in the knowledge that they will all stand a better chance of having them matched.

-Global Betting Exchange of Dublin, meanwhile, the Dublin based betting exchange company, funded by the Irish financier Dermot Desmond and the company behind the more well known Betdaq exchange, has to date, failed to challenge Betfair's dominant market position.
-Chatter persists of a strategic deal with Ladbrokes, and this is something that would certainly serve to threaten Betfair's domination.
+Global Betting Exchange of Dublin, the Dublin based betting exchange company, that was once funded by the Irish financier Dermot Desmond and the company behind the more well known Betdaq exchange, was hailed as being Betfair's chief rival, but consistently failed to challenge Betfair's dominant market position.
+The acquisition of the company by the traditional bookmaker Ladbrokes did nothing to improve Betdaq's position relative to Betfair.